sisl/SatelliteDynamics.jl/docs/src/index.md

 ## Package Structure

 The package is divided into a number of submodules each designed to provide a single, well-defined set of functions.
-The details on
+The details of each specific module can be found on the relevant documentation page.

 ```@contents
 Pages = [
 "modules/constants.md",
 "modules/universe.md",
+"modules/time.md",
+"modules/reference_systems.md",
+"modules/attitude.md",
+"modules/coordinates.md",
+"modules/astrodynamics.md",
+"modules/orbit_dynamics.md",
+"modules/simulation.md",
 ]
 Depth = 2
 ```

 ## Examples

-The best way to learn how to use any software is to
+The best way to learn how to use any software is to actually see it in action and use it for yourself.
+A number of tutorials showing how to use the modules provided as part of SatelliteDynamics.jl in your software are included as part of this documentation.
+You can find the list of tutorials below:

 ```@contents
 Pages = [
-    "tutorials/orbit_propagation.md",
+    "tutorials/orbit_propagation_example.md",
 ]
 Depth = 2
 ```